esp8266/Arduino/readme.txt

 * Adding ARDUINO version constant (thanks to prodding from mikalhart).

 [environment]
+* Ordering the items in the Tools > Board menu.
 * Adding support for user libraries in the "libraries" sub-directory of the Arduino sketchbook directory.
 * Adding "Copy as HTML" command to the Tools menu.